AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 ## Update the Teaser Style {#ui-frontend-module}

-Next, make a small change to the Teaser style to see how the `ui.frontend` module and clientlibraries work.
+Next, make a small change to the Teaser style to see how the `ui.frontend` module and client libraries work.
 Use [the IDE of your choice](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/development-tools.html#set-up-the-development-ide) to import the Venia project.
 Screenshots used are from the [Visual Studio Code IDE](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/development-tools.html#microsoft-visual-studio-code).

 1. Navigate and expand the **ui.frontend** module and expand the folder hierarchy to: `ui.frontend/src/main/styles/commerce`: